The changing light illuminates the undulations of the Dakota badlands in Theodore Roosevelt National Park. Photo: Michele Falzone/Alamy.

 About the Expedition

-View the full proposal here.
+View full proposal here.

 About the Expedition